 - 1. Is the requesting jurisdiction a state, Indian tribal government, or local government as defined by section 102 or 602 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 USC 5122, 5195a? - 2.
-Is the proposed project eligible under the most recent Notice of Funding Opportunity for the Emergency Operations Center Grant Program? - 3.
+Is the proposed project eligible under the most recent Notice of Funding Opportunity for the Emergency Operations Center Grant Program?
+(For EOCs, the fiscal year 2011 NOFO is the most recent.) - 3.
 Can the requesting jurisdiction provide the required 25 percent non-federal cost share? - 4.
-Is the requestor in a position to enhance their emergency management capabilities and address their Emergency Operations Center needs? - 5.
+If less than the requested amount were provided as the federal share, would additional state local, or other eligible funding sources be available to support the project? - 5.
+Is the requestor in a position to enhance their emergency management capabilities and address their Emergency Operations Center needs? - 6.
+Is the proposed project related to a structure or facility that meets the definition of an EOC, to include supporting incident management (on-scene) operations across multiple functional disciplines and/or jurisdictions? - 7.
+Is the facility (or will the facility) be the primary Emergency Operations Center for the jurisdiction? - 8.
 Community engagement and support is crucial in determining which projects are worthy of federal funding.
-Please describe or include evidence of community support that were compelling factors in the Member's decision to submit this project request, including letters of support and any relevant links to information posted on the Member's website or other online sources.
+Please describe or include evidence of community support that were compelling factors in the Member's decision to submit this project request, including letters of support and any relevant links to information posted on the Member's website or other online sources. - 9.
+Has your office or the community consulted with state/county/local emergency management officials or with FEMA about the proposed project? - 10.
+If the answer to the previous question is yes, please provide name agency and contact information. - 11.
+Is there or will there be a letter from the appropriate state officials confirming that should the project be approved the appropriate state agency is willing and able to serve as the recipient for the grant?